Join our Discord and be part of our community!

 Packet loss happens when some of the data packets never make it to their destination.
 Even a small percentage of packet loss can cause lag, rubberbanding, or disconnects.

-It’s also important to note that not all network problems originate from the server.
+Note that not all network problems originate from the server.
 In most cases, routing issues occur somewhere between your ISP (Internet Service Provider) and the network carriers they use to reach our data centers.

-These middle connections are outside of our direct control - meaning bad routing or high latency in one of those hops usually means your ISP chose a less direct or slower route for your connection to reach the server.
+These middle connections are outside of our direct control, meaning bad routing or high latency in one of those hops usually means your ISP chose a less direct or slower route for your connection to reach the server.

 In short: